yamotoz/Cry_Of_Roses/README.md

 - [x]  To change the proxy settings in Firefox, you can use ProtonVPN, Whonix, VPNBook, or the Urban VPN extension.
 - [x]  Auto_Tor_IP_changer
 - [x]  whoami-project

+## Information
+-  I do not take responsibility for the **misuse of the program.** This is a script for legal use and to study the programming and pentest area, never use the installed tools to **harm**, **destroy**, **adulterate**, **tarnish** or **belittle anyone's image**

+-  Let it be known that I hereby extend my full support and leadership to the creators of the scripts utilized herein, and I attribute **ALL** credits to them.
+In this script, my sole endeavor lies in their combined utilization to broaden the understanding of vulnerabilities within the pertinent website that the user shall visit.

      __ ,                        __ ,